44 Years Ago: The Beatles’ ‘White Album’ Played in Court During Charles Manson Trial

 In a scene truly stranger than fiction, the ‘White Album’ was played in court on Jan.
 19, 1971 during the Manson trial for the murder of Sharon Tate.
 Jurors listened intently in order to ascertain if the Fab Four had, indeed, called Manson to his nefarious deeds through song, but when it turned out that — surprise! — Manson and his followers were simply crazier than hell, they were subsequently convicted and sentenced to death.

-In 1972 the death sentence was abolished in California, automatically reducing Manson’s sentence to life in prison.
+The death penalty was abolished in California in 1972, which automatically reduced Manson’s sentence to life in prison.
 He has been denied parole on 12 separate occasions since then, most recently in April of 2012, when a ruling found that Manson would not be eligible for another parole review for 15 years.